Grow your own veg: Projects for kids to enjoy

 Childhood.
-It’s dirty hands, red cheeks, grass stained knees, and a wind-swept hair.
-Get back to the roots of what is means to be young by jumping into nature with your kids.
+It’s dirty hands, red cheeks, grass-stained knees, and wind-swept hair.
+Get back to the roots of what it means to be young by jumping into nature with your kids.
 Enjoy the simple wonder of nurturing a seed to its full-grown glory.

 Life can be busy, especially for little ones, but gardening is one of easiest ways to burn off energy and relieve stress.
 From developing the senses to strengthening hand-eye coordination, getting out in the garden, and growing a delicious crop of veg is a wonderful way to engage them.

-We’ll help you choose the perfect project, with simple to grow seeds so your green fingered gang can get involved with cultivating and caring for their produce.
+We’ll help you choose the perfect project, with easy to grow seeds so your green fingered gang can get involved with cultivating and caring for their produce.

 April is kids gardening month, which celebrates the joy and wonder of gardening with children, so there really is no better time to get started.